Kat9-123/Elite/README.md

 ![image](/screenshots/Warp.png)

 ## Why?
-After finishing <a href="https://github.com/Kat9-123/Asteroids"> an Asteroids clone</a> in the Windows console I thought "What if I made Elite in the console".
+After finishing <a href="https://github.com/Kat9-123/Asteroids"> an Asteroids clone</a> for the Windows console I thought "What if I now made Elite in the console".
 First I dismissed it as I thought that I was far to incapable to do something like that.
 After a while of thinking about it I decided to do some research.
 I stumbled upon
 <a href="https://www.youtube.com/watch?v=ih20l3pJoeU">OLC's 3D Rendering Engine</a> tutorial.
 Though
 it was a tutorial for C++ it was pretty easy to convert the core concepts to C#.
-After a lot of tinkering I finally had a functioning renderer (rotation did take me some time to get fully functioning).
+After a lot of tinkering I finally had a functioning renderer (rotation did take some time to get fully functioning).
-After that the rest of the Engine architecture was relatively simple.
+After that finishing the rest of the Engine architecture (and the game) was relatively simple.

 ## How to play it
-#### For the best experience use <a href="https://strlen.com/square/">Square</a>
+#### For the best experience use the <a href="https://strlen.com/square/">Square</a> font
-if you decide to use a different font, modify the Font option in assets/Settings.txt
+<i>If you want to use a different font, modify the Font option in assets/Settings.txt</i>

-You can either either compile it from source yourself, or download it from the released tab.
-Just make sure that the assets folder is where you launch the executable from.
+You can either either compile it from source yourself, or download it from the <a href=https://github.com/Kat9-123/Elite/releases>Releases tab</a> Just make sure that the assets folder is located in the same directory as where you launch the executable from.

-I would suggest you take a look at assets/Settings.txt for things like graphics settings, or mouse controls
+I would suggest you take a look at assets/Settings.txt for things like graphics settings, or mouse controls before playing.